 The Sleep Cycle

-Although sleep is controlled by the same neural mechanisms for all people, the structure and pattern of sleep varies across different age groups.
-Children are born with a multiphasic sleep pattern that does not develop into an adult-like monophasic sleep pattern for a number of years.
-The emergence of a mature sleep-wake rhythm is a developmental process, which entails the child learning to adapt his or her sleep to comply with the 24-hour environment.
-Gradually the child’s sleep-wake pattern will consist of progressively shorter and fewer nap’s during the day, and a longer more sustained sleep episode at night.
-A monophasic pattern of sleep, synchronised to the environment, commonly emerges between the ages of 2 and 5, when the child completely abandons the daytime nap.
-The total amount of sleep required each 24-hour period, and the total amount of sleep time spent in rapid eye movement (REM) sleep, also follows a developmental time course.
-It steadily decreases with age, from approximately 16 hours per day in newborn babies, to approximately 8 hours per day in 17 year old adolescents.
-Thus, the normal range of sleep duration in children varies enormously with age.
+Although sleep is controlled by the same neural mechanisms in all people, the structure and pattern of sleep varies across age groups.
+Children are born with a multiphasic sleep pattern that does not develop into an adult-like monophasic sleep pattern for many years.
+Throughout development, a mature sleep-wake rhythm emerges as the child’s sleep begins to sync with the 24-hour environment.
+Gradually, the child’s sleep-wake pattern will become progressively shorter, with the child requiring fewer naps during the day in favour of a longer sleep episode at night.
+A monophasic pattern of sleep, synchronised to the environment, emerges at ages of 2-5, when the child completely abandons the daytime nap.
+The total amount of sleep each 24-hour period, and the total amount of REM sleep required, follows a developmental time course.
+Both steadily decreases with age, from ~16 hours per day in newborn babies to ~ 8 hours per day in 17-year-old adolescents.

 - Nightmare Disorder